 - Stick to your list and your budget

 That’s it.
 I told you it was simple.
 If you do those 3 things, you’re prepared for every expense and eventuality, and you can’t possibly go over budget.

 If you’ve got an organised list of everything you need, and what you’re prepared to spend on each item, you should have a definitive cost for the lot.
 That’s your budget.
 If you can save on even half of those items, you’ve earned yourself a pat on the back, and a treat with the money you’ve saved.

-Well, as long as you aren’t already using the money you’ve saved to make a dent in the summer credit card bill you’ve just run up…Get Started
+Well, as long as you aren’t already using the money you’ve saved to make a dent in the summer credit card bill you’ve just run up…Get debt help today

 The back-to-school shopping list

 Only you can make this list.
 Every child is different.
 How old they are, the school rules, their grade, will all make what they need unique to them.
 It’s your job, as master of logistics, to figure out what that list must contain—right down to the last paper clip.